Ready to set New Year fitness goals for 2024? Looking for fitness goals ideas for beginners?

-If you’re imagining 2020 to be your best, biggest, fittest and brightest year of your life, there’s one thing you need to do before the clock strikes January 1.
+If you’re imagining 2024 to be the best, biggest, fittest, and brightest year of your life, there’s one thing you need to do before the clock strikes January 1.

 No one in their right mind would consider a road trip without a destination, and no one would begin a road trip without a plan of the roads they’ll take to reach their destination.

-Your route will be different than everyone else because you’re unique… and your road map will be filled with potholes, speed bumps and detours in the form of your thoughts, emotions, environment, work commitments, relationship, family and friends commitments.
+Your route will be different than everyone else’s because you’re unique… and your road map will be filled with potholes, speed bumps, and detours in the form of your thoughts, emotions, environment, work commitments, relationship, family, and friends commitments.

 The Problem with New Year Fitness Goals